-These are the valuable lessons that are neglected, glossed over, or completely missed during Private Pilot training
+Learn these important skills that are often rushed through, glossed over, or missed completely during Private Pilot training

 If Only My Instructor Had Taught Me That

 The Private Pilot Certificate truly is a license to learn.
 There are so many aspects of flying that it’s impossible to cover them all in primary training.
 That makes it challenging for newer pilots to expand their comfort zone and break through barriers on their journey to becoming an experienced pilot.